Cryptography

 Why we wrote our own implementation

 "Never write your own crypto" is a tenet we live by.
 We evaluated Signal's open-source libsignal library seriously, because using battle-tested code is almost always the right call.
-But libsignal could not give us what we needed:
+In the end we couldn't build on it, mainly for a licensing reason, plus a few technical ones:

 So we did the thing you are not supposed to do, carefully.
 The implementation is written from Signal's published specifications, diverging only where documented.
 Every divergence is cataloged with rationale in a technical register designed for security researchers and auditors.
 We did not invent a new protocol.
 We implemented an existing one, with specific improvements, and we wrote down every place where we did something different and why.